 Mountain Bike (MTB)

 Yes, all bikes can ride on roads.
 However, a road bike is one that's optimized for riding on smooth pavement.
-It usually has skinny tires and are built for traveling at speed on paved roads
+It usually has skinny tires and are built for traveling at speed on paved roads.
+Some road bikes are called Hybrid.

-Go for a hybrid if you want to get some of the best bits of mountain and road bikes all in one package.
-With an upright, comfortable and stable riding position, hybrids also give an efficient experience on roads.
+Go for a gravel if you want to get some of the best bits of mountain and road bikes all in one package.
+With an upright, comfortable and stable riding position, gravels also give an efficient experience on roads.

 That depends on the type and model of bike you want.
-All the specs of all BULLS models, including the weight, are described under the tab "DETAILS" in every bicycle model.
+All the specs of all BULLS models, including the weight, are described under the tab "DETAILS" in every bike and ebike model.

 All of our bikes are designed and tested by us in our German headquarters in Koln.
 Once we have them approved and certified by international standards, we manufacture the bicycles in South East Asia under our own staff supervision.